 Boss Up and Own it

-If you had to give yourself a daily, weekly, or monthly report, would you be proud to talk about what you had done, or would you need to pretty things up with a little bullshit to keep your job?
-In life we either have results or we have reasons.
-If you are not getting the results you want, your reasons are the lies that you keep telling yourself.
+If you had to give yourself a daily, weekly, or monthly report, would you be proud to talk about what you have done, or would you need to pretty things up with a little bullshit to keep your job?
+In life, you either have results or you have reasons.
+So, if you are not getting the desired results, your reasons are the lies you keep telling yourself.
+Just because you’re an adult does not mean you have grown up.
+Growing up means demonstrating patience, holding your temper, not falling into self-pity, or throwing your hands up in the air and quitting with righteous indignation.
+Here’s the thing: victim-victimiser programming only reinforces your lack of leadership skills and imagination.
+You might think that if you can prove you’re a victim, all rules are off.
+You can lash out at people and you don’t have to be accountable for your behaviour.
+When in reality, you demonstrate a lack of self-mastery and weak moral compass.
 Accountability is the only real beginning to change.

 Multiple layers of purpose are always involved in any event, and the greater the number of people engaged, the more energy generated.
 Participation, by thought, word, or deed, strengthens a thought form with the potential to energetically alter the course of human consciousness in any direction.
 What you do matters.
 The emotional intensity behind the thought form determines the outcome.
 When your emotions are being manipulated, it is much more challenging to take a stand and clearly assess the situation.
 A new perspective is required for humanity to fully understand the purpose of the extreme polarisation of our world, so we can eventually unify it.
 In this regard, old habits, patterns, and addictions, that limit and confine the human spirit, are rapidly breaking down and clearing the way for a new leadership paradigm, based on a global revival of responsibility, accountability, and personal empowerment.